oracle/nosql-node-sdk/doc/guides/tables.md

 Reference.

-Using columns of type *JSON* allows more flexibility in the use of data as the data in the JSON column does not have predefined schema.
-To put data into JSON column, provide either plain JavaScript object or a JSON string as the column value.
-Note that the data in plain JavaScript object must be of supported JSON types.
+Using columns of type *JSON* allows more flexibility in the use of data as the data in the JSON column does not have predefined schema in the database.
+To put data into JSON column, provide either an object or a JSON string as the column value.
+Note that the field values inside JSON column must be of supported JSON types.

+If using TypeScript, you can still specify row schema as described above, since it is used only on the client side by TypeScript compiler.
+The schema may be nested to in order describe expected shape of your JSON data.

 ## Read Data